miykael/the_longest_way/README.md

-# The Longest Way by Christoph Rehage (https://thelongestway.com/)
+# Realignment scripts for [The Longest Way](https://thelongestway.com/) by Christoph Rehage

 This repository contains two scripts, `align_images.py` and `create_video.py`: